West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, West Virginia is 5-5-0 this season.

-- West Virginia is 2-0 against the spread and 2-0 overall in games when it records more than 32.5 points.
+- West Virginia is 2-0 against the spread and 2-0 overall this season when the team puts up more than 32.5 points.

-- West Virginia is 3-0 against the spread and 3-0 overall when the team totals over 436.7 yards.
+- In games that West Virginia picks up more than 436.7 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Mountaineers have turned the ball over 17 times this season, three more turnovers than the Longhorns have forced (14).